project-imprimis/libprimis/doc/engine.md

 Unlike SSAA/MSAA however, FXAA is quite cheap with respect to memory bandwidth, instead utilizing the math units in a GPU more heavily to do its calculations.
-Usually, this ends up being cheaper than MSAA/SSAA, especially for a deferred engine like Imprimis, but it is worth noting that screenspace methods like FXAA do utilize a different part of the GPU heavily than MSAA/SSAA.
+Usually, this ends up being cheaper than MSAA/SSAA, especially for a deferred engine like Libprimis, but it is worth noting that screenspace methods like FXAA do utilize a different part of the GPU heavily than MSAA/SSAA.

 ### 5.5.4 Temporal Quincunx Antialiasing (TQAA)